Code-Institute-Submissions/juliandavid-garcia-second_milestone_project_OctResub/Readme.md

 ![Responsiveness](Readme_images/responsiveness.png)
 - [Visit site](https://juliandavid-garcia.github.io/second_milestone_project/index.html)
 # Flats Armenia
-This site has relevant iformation about the apartments rented by Flats Armenia.
-Here visitors can find a description of the facilities as well as inventory of some to the amenities they can find in the apartment.
-Guests can also find in this website a personlized map which can help them find the closest supermarkets, parkings, ATMs, etc. Through this page potencial visitors can preview and reserve via Airb&b, if they have an account on this plataform.
+This site has relevant information about the apartments rented by Flats Armenia.
+Here visitors can find a description of the facilities as well as an inventory of some to the amenities offered in the apartment.
+In order to help guests to move around easily we added a map of the area where visitors obtain information related to restaurants, supermarkets, parkings, ATMs, and some other places of interest

+Potential Visitor can contact the fleet manager to discuss about the availability, to obtain extra information or even to make a direct reservation.
+However, Reservations are preferred via Airb&b
+Due to the security guarantees this platform offers.
+Therefore, This site is linked to the Flats Armenia Airb&b profile so, those visitors who already have an account on this platform can preview and reserve via Airb&b.

+## Index

+- <a href="#ux">1.
+User experience (UX)</a>
+  - <a href="#Project">1.1.
+Project goals</a>
+  - <a href="#User-story">1.2 User stories</a>
+  - <a href="#Wireframes">1.3 Wireframes</a>
+  - <a href="#Design">1.4 Design</a>
+- <a href="#Features">2.
+Features</a>
+- <a href="#Technologies">3.
+Technologies used</a>
+- <a href="#Testing">4.
+Testing</a>
+- <a href="#Deployment">5.
+Deployment</a>
+- <a href="#Credits">6.
+Credits</a>
+- <a href="#Media">7.
+Media</a>
+- <a href="#Acknowledgements">8.
+Acknowledgements</a>
+- <a href="#Github">9.
+9. Github</a>
+<span id="ux"></span>
-## UX
+# UX 1.

-This website is specially addressed to new guests and potencial visitors to let them have an idea of what they will find when arriving to the apartment, as well as to provide them with the most usefull infromation required when arriving to a new city.
+This website is specially addressed to new guests and potential visitors to let them have an idea of what they will find when arriving to the apartment, as well as to provide them with the most useful information required when arriving to a new city.

-Visitors can find in the interactive map the exact location of the appartament as well as those of some places of interets as museums, restaurants etc.
+Visitors can find in the interactive map the exact location of the apartment as well as those of some places of interest as museums, restaurants etc.

-This site lets guests and potencial visitors to have a direct contact with the owner to solve any kind of questions that may arise.
+This site lets guests and potential visitors have a direct contact with the owner to solve any kind of questions that may arise.
+<span id="Project"></span>
+## 1. 1 Project goals
+- This website is specially addressed to guide guests during  their visit to the flat, as well as help potential visitors to make their mind when deciding to stay in the flat.

+- Be intuitive for users and easy to navigate.

+- Inform users about what they will find when they come to the flat.

+- Encourage people to visit the flat.

+<span id="User-story"></span>
-## 1.1 User Story:
+## 1. 2 User Story:
 ### As a guest I want to:
 - Find the address of the apartment

 - See images of the apartment

-- Find the instruction on how to arrive to the flat
+- Check peoples reviews

 - See the amenities provided